Hard Water Film in Florida Homes: How to Keep Showers, Fixtures, and Glass Looking Clear (Without Harsh Scrubbing)

 Why do streaks return on mirrors and fixtures?

 Streaks usually come from cleaning with too much product or skipping the dry finish.
 Excess moisture and product residue attract new mineral deposits, creating a cycle of haze.
+Two clean microfibers (one wet, one dry) solve this almost completely.

-What's the easiest way to prevent mineral film?
+What is the easiest way to prevent mineral film?

 Book Now